General Education - 37 Hours

 If you are an entering honors-eligible freshman, you can follow the Health and Life Sciences Pathway, with eleven tracks structured to prepare you for the graduate-level study needed in many health professions.
 Within the pathway is the Guaranteed Professional Health Track, which guarantees admission to our masters (occupational therapy and communication disorders) and doctoral (physical therapy) programs as long as GPA and curriculum requirements are met.
 In the case that you fall below the track’s criteria, you may still remain in the Health and Life Sciences Pathway.

-Employment for community health workers and health educators is expected to grow by 16% over the next decade—much faster than the national average of all occupations (Bureau of Labor Statistics).
+Employment for community health professionals and health educators is expected to grow by 16% over the next decade—much faster than the national average of all occupations (Bureau of Labor Statistics).

 Health Promotion Across the Lifespan

-Protect and improve community health through evidence-based methods.
+Protect and improve community health through evidence-based methods and prepares for careers in Public Health, which could include Biostatistics, Epidemiology, Health Education and Community Health.
 Coursework within this concentration covers a broad range of issues, such as health behavior and nutrition, alternative and conventional medicine, and the effect of epidemics and disasters on community health.

-Prepare to meet prerequisites required for a variety of advanced health professions degrees such as Occupational Therapy, Physical Therapy, Physician Assistant, Public Health, Medicine, Dentistry, and Nutrition.
+Prepare to meet prerequisites required for various advanced health professions degrees such as Occupational Therapy, Physical Therapy, Physician Assistant, Medicine, Dentistry, and Nutrition.
 The specific pre-requisites vary depending upon which health profession the student intends to pursue.

 Foundations of Substance Abuse